Driving through and camping at Dhermi

 We stayed at Sea Turtle Camp which I found through the internet and “booked” on Facebook messenger.
 When we got there, the very owner was at the reception and in perfect English, he told us, in brief, the history of the lands where now the camp is situated.
 We were accommodated in two tents under a fig tree with real beds inside that were pretty comfortable.
 The only downside was that there wasn’t much space in between the tents, so literally, the person snoring in the tent next to mine was somehow closer to me that the person sleeping in the same tent as I was.
 Apart from that, I believe it was a pretty good deal.
 For as little as €10, you get an already set up tent with a bed and clean sheets on it, clean WC and showers with almost warm water, breakfast, and dinner.

-One should note that this specific camping is more suitable for travelers with backpacks rather than a car trunk full of camping equipment.
+One should note that this specific camping is more suitable for travellers with backpacks rather than a car trunk full of camping equipment.
 It was a bit of a surprise to us that we could neither set up our own “kitchen” between our tents nor sit in front of them after going to the beach…

-As much as I have seen Albania has a combination of long sandy beaches suitable for families and small rocky beaches where one can go snorkeling.
+As much as I have seen Albania has a combination of long sandy beaches suitable for families and small rocky beaches where one can go snorkelling.
 Of course on all the beaches we discovered there were other discoverers there already with their umbrellas and fridge boxes… There were also bars on every single beach we went to.
 Nothing fancy, just a place with a bit of shadow offering cold water and some refreshments.
 Just so you know.

 To sum it all up